 Gluten-Free Sourdough Waffles (Same Day or Overnight)

-Rest Time:30 minutes minutes
+Rest Time: 30 minutes

-Total Time:1 hour hour 25 minutes minutes
+Total: 1 hour 25 minutes

-Servings:10 1/3 C Waffles
+Servings: 10 1/3 C Waffles

-[ watch recipe VIDEO below ] *Advance Prep Required* You'll need a Gluten Free Sourdough Starter.
+*Advance Prep Required* You'll need a Gluten Free Sourdough Starter.

 Whip up the easiest Gluten Free Sourdough Waffles using your gluten free sourdough discard!
 Whip em' up in a blender, overnight for best flavor, or same day in a pinch.
 Crispy on the outside and tender on the inside, flavorful and so easy, these waffles are vegetarian, egg free, and easily vegan!